-- 9. Conceptual challenges have to do with identifying the underlying rationale of, and approach to, the distinction between liabilities and equity in IAS 32 and in the Conceptual Framework.
-Difficulties arise from using a binary distinction to depict a wide range of claims with various features and the polarised financial reporting effects of classifying those claims as either liabilities or equity1. - 10.
+- 11. Conceptual challenges have to do with identifying the underlying rationale of, and approach to, the distinction between liabilities and equity in IAS 32 and in the Conceptual Framework.
+Difficulties arise from using a binary distinction to depict a wide range of claims with various features and the polarised financial reporting effects of classifying those claims as either liabilities or equity. - 12.
 Conceptual challenges are evident from the various, and sometimes inconsistent, features used to distinguish between liabilities and equity in IAS 32, other IFRSs and the Conceptual Framework.
-For example, a claim is sometimes classified as equity even though it contains an obligation to transfer economic resources (the 'puttables exception'). - 11.
+For example, a claim is sometimes classified as equity even though it contains an obligation to transfer economic resources (the 'puttables exception'). - 13.
 Financial statements need to provide information about all relevant features in some way.
+The Board observed that it is impossible for a single distinction between liabilities and equity to convey all of the similarities and differences between claims.
 Therefore, the challenge is to identify: - (a) what information is best provided using the distinction between liabilities and equity; and - (b) what information is best provided through disclosure, presentation of subclasses and other means (such as earnings-per-share).